Mouseworld-Lab/NDT-Prototype/README.md

 ### Deploy Edge using L2S-M

 Make sure your Kubernetes cluster is properly set up and that L2S-M is installed and operational.
-For comprehensive installation instructions, please refer to the official guide: L2S-M Installation Guide.
+For comprehensive installation instructions, please refer to the official guide: [L2S-M](https://github.com/Networks-it-uc3m/L2S-M/tree/main/deployments)

 #### 1. Clone this repository from the cluster controller:
 ```bash